 To confirm that you have those turned on, go to Settings > Updates and Security > Windows Security > Virus & threat protection > Manage settings.
 There you'll see the settings for Cloud-delivered protection and Automatic sample submission.

 Run an offline scan to find and remove malware that can’t be found with a normal scan.
-To run an offline scan in Windows Security, select Virus & threat protection, and then under Current threats, select Scan options > Windows Defender Offline scan > Scan now.
+To run an offline scan in Windows Security, select Virus & threat protection, and then under Current threats, select Scan options > Microsoft Defender Offline scan > Scan now.

 For more tips and information